swcarpentry/python-novice-inflammation/01-numpy.md

 >
 > How did we know what methods data has and how to use them?
 When you are working
 > on your own data it might be something different to a numpy object: how will
 > you know what methods you can use then?
 If you are working in the IPython/Jupyter
 > Notebook there is an easy way to find out.
 If you type the name of your object
 > with a full-stop then you can use tab completion (e.g. type `data.` and then press tab)
 > to see a list of all methods that you can use on that object.
 After selecting one you
 > can also add a question mark (e.g. `data.cumprod?`) and IPython will return an
 > explanation of the method!
-This is the same as doing `help(data.cumprod)`, and shows
+This is the same as doing `help(data.cumprod)`..
-> the docstring of the `np.cumprod` function.

 When analyzing data,